archi-contribs/jarchi-single-page-html-export/README.md

 a dynamic web application which doesn't rely on JavaScript.
 This non-JS approach is by design to allow the file to be previewed when stored on Onedrive Pro, MsTeams or SharePoint Document Library.

+To use it, simply download the archive from the [latest release](https://github.com/archi-contribs/jarchi-single-page-html-export/releases) and unzip it in your `scripts` folder.
+Then select one or more folders containing views and run the script through the context menu.

+Mardown rendering of documentations is `on` by default.
+You can set it `off` in the "Preferences" dialog (cog icon on top right).

 Copyright (c) 2020 Phillip Beauvoir & Jean-Baptiste Sarrodie